QuarkChain/swc-doc/guides/node-operators/run-a-super-world-computer-node.md

-# Run a Super World Computer node
+# Run a Super World Computer(SWC) node

-This guide will help you get a Super World Computer node up and running.
+This guide will help you get SWC node up and running.

+## Hardware requirements

+Hardware requirements for SWC testnet nodes can vary depending on the type of node you plan to run.
+Archive nodes generally require significantly more resources than full nodes.
+Below are suggested minimum hardware requirements for each type of node.

+- 8GB RAM
+- 60 GB SSD (full node) or 200 GB SSD (archive node)
+- Reasonably modern CPU

 ## Software dependencies